Skip to content

 enclavia auth login

-Open this URL in a browser where you're already signed in to Enclavia:
+Open this URL in your browser to authorize this device:

-If you don't yet have an Enclavia account, the device-approval URL will redirect you through GitHub or Google sign-in first, then onboarding to choose a handle, then back to approval.
+If you don't yet have an Enclavia account, the consent flow redirects you through GitHub or Google sign-in first, then onboarding to choose a handle, then back to consent.

 Your handle

 Your handle is the user-facing identifier you chose during onboarding.
-It scopes everything you push: image references resolve against registry.beta.enclavia.io/<handle>/<repo>:<tag>.
+It scopes every enclave's registry repo: each enclavia enclave create provisions a private repo at registry.beta.enclavia.io/<handle>/<enclave-uuid> that you then push to.
 Handles are not currently re-assignable, so pick one you're happy living with.

 You can confirm which account is currently authenticated by listing your enclaves — the request fails with a clear error if the token is invalid: